Naomi Osaka on her tennis roots: 'Home Is Queens and These Courts' | ExBulletin

 After all, it was personal to her.

 Ms. Osaka, whose father is Haitian and mother Japanese (and who represents Japan when she participates), was 3 years old when her family left Osaka, Japan, for Elmont, a hamlet on Long Island near the border with Queens.
-Soon after, her father began taking Naomi and her younger sister, Mari, to the Jamaican courts because they were free and inclusive.
+Shortly after, her father began taking Naomi and her older sister Mari to the Jamaican courts because they were free and inclusive.
 The sisters learned to play tennis there.
 Naomi became the number 1 player in the world in 2019.

 As a traveling athlete, Queens and these courts always feel like home, said Ms. Osaka, who played tennis in Jamaica until her family left the area for Pembroke Pines, Florida, when she was 8.
 Mari and I spent so much time here as kids, so many hours on these courts, practicing, and we really feel a connection not only with the courts, but with the area and the community.